Co-Founder of Complete Wellness

 Since male and female bodies are created different, our approaches with Keto should NOT be the same.
 These are our biological differences that we have no control over!

-In this article, I discuss the differences between Men and Women on Keto and how you should go about it for the best results.
+In this article, I discuss the differences between men and women on keto and how they should approach keto for the best results.

-Here’s the thing we need to understand about the Ketogenic Diet - it’s very bio individual.
-So even among men, there’s different ways to do it, and among women there’s different ways as well.
+Here’s the thing we need to understand about the Ketogenic Diet: it’s very bio individual.
+So even among men, there are different ways to do it, and among women there are different ways as well.

-So just understand that each individual will have to tweak their diet throughout the process to make it work for them.
+So just understand that each individual will have to tweak his or her diet throughout the process to make it work for them.
 But before you start tweaking your diet...